liu-qilong/bibtex-scholar/README.md

 ### Installation

-> Coming soon to the [Obsidian Community Plugin](https://obsidian.md/plugins)--waiting for Obsidian approval!

 - Install [Obsidian](https://obsidian.md/) and create your vault
 - Go to Settings > Community plugins > Browse > Search for "BibTeX Scholar"
 - Install and enable the plugin